 Several new technologies are available for schools that can enhance the learning process.
-These include Smoke and Wind Tunnels which allow students to undertake visual analysis of the performance of the car designs.
-For more information these or other the other options contact REA.
+These include Smoke or Wind Tunnels which allow students to undertake visual analysis of the performance of the car designs.
+For more information about these or other options contact REA.